 Fill in everyone’s addresses.
 After you do this once, you’ll only have to maintain it each year after- checking for changed addresses, etc.

-4. Use the 2021 column to decide who you would like to send cards to this year.
+4. Use the appropriate year column to decide who you would like to send cards to this year.

 Put a check mark in this column for each card that you want to send this year.
 Then scroll to the bottom.
 The spreadsheet will give you a handy total so that you know how many cards, envelopes, and stamps you’ll need.